Get to know us...

 Welcome to Sidewinder Coffee - an independent neighborhood coffee shop in Cincinnati, Ohio.

 Located in the urban community of Northside, we take pride in serving the finest in locally roasted fair trade & organic coffees.
 We offer a vast selection of espresso drinks, from true Italian espresso & cappuccino, to our more original, creative concoctions like our famous Mexican Latte.
 Our tea selection includes varieties of black, green, brown, white & herbals, served hot or iced.
 We also now feature an array of our own coffee & non-coffee cocktails.
 If you're hungry, try some of our tasty treats.
 We have an assortment of vegan & non-vegan baked goods, decadent cakes & cookies, bagels, croissants or our homemade tarragon chicken salad or dill tuna salad.
-Relax in our cozy back room or courtyard, say 'hello' to our rabbit Patrick, peruse our rotating art exhibits, take advantage of our free WI-FI, or take your drink to go while you patronize the many other shops in the wonderful & unique neighborhood of Northside.
+Relax in our cozy back room or courtyard, peruse our rotating art exhibits, take advantage of our free WI-FI, or take your drink to go while you patronize the many other shops in the wonderful & unique neighborhood of Northside.

 Open Daily - Mon-Fri 6:30 am - 10 pm / Sat-Sun 8 am - 10 pm.

 What are we up to..